What is pseudotumor cerebri?

 - Undergoing a spinal tap to remove fluid and reduce pressure

-- Medications, such as diuretics, which help the body to get rid of extra fluid
+- Medicines, such as diuretics (water pills), which help the body to get rid of extra fluid

 What are the complications of pseudotumor cerebri?